Single Route of Redress - National Trial

 What is the National Trial?

 The Government is extending the powers of the First-tier Tribunal (SEND), sometimes referred to as the ‘SEND Tribunal’, to make non-binding recommendations about the health and social care aspects of Education, Health and Care (EHC) plans as part of a two-year trial.
-The trial will apply to decisions made or EHC plans issued/amended from 3 April 2018.
+The trial will apply to decisions made or EHC plans issued/amended from 3 April 2018 and will run until august 2020, when a decision will be made on its continuation.

 To date, you have only been able to appeal the educational aspects of EHC plans.
 The trial gives you new rights to request recommendations about the health and social care needs and provision specified in EHC plans, in addition to the educational aspects, when making a SEND appeal.
 This gives you the opportunity to raise all your concerns about an EHC plan in one place.